Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 There's so many things going on.

-This is partially Trump-style, which is to frontally take on every single thing in parallel.
+This is partially Trump style, which is to frontally take on every single thing in parallel.

 But it also means that at some point, probably not till January or February, maybe with the State of the Union, they're going to have to consolidate the message and get across to people what they're trying to do.

-We're going to see massive investments, and we're going to see a level of momentum towards a better America that's going to be very, very shocking and very surprising.
+And we're going to see a level of momentum towards a better America that's going to be very, very shocking and very surprising.

 But in the short run, it's the turmoil that people see and the confusion.

-I think they have 170 tariff negotiations underway all at the same time.
+I mean, I think they have 170 tariff negotiations underway all at the same time.

-So for a normal person, this just seems uh like an awful lot to be happening and hard to understand the totality of it.
+So for a normal person, this just seems like an awful lot to be happening and hard to understand the totality of it.

-We we've learned historically that when you cut taxes, in spite of predictions of doom and gloom and massive budget deficits, just the opposite ends up being true.
+We've learned historically that when you cut taxes, in spite of predictions of doom and gloom and massive budget deficits, just the opposite ends up being true.

-Revenues to the federal government doubled, twenty-one million new jobs were created.
+Revenues to the federal government doubled.

 It became at the time the longest period of peacetime economic growth in the history of the country.